tindandelion/rust-text-compression/_posts/2025-01-11-splitting-crates.md

 date: 2025-01-11
 ---

 As I mentioned in the [previous post][prev-post], I'm not happy with the performance of my initial implementation, and I'm eager to dive into exploring the bottlenecks.
 But to make experiments more convenient, I would like to create a second, simpler executable that I could use in performance testing.
-It will peform the compression on a single input file, so the execution time will be much shorter, compared to the main executable that processes many files.
+It will perform the compression on a single input file, so the execution time will be much shorter, compared to the main executable that processes many files.

 # More about crates